Superalgos/Superalgos/README.md

 # Contributing

 Superalgos is a Community Project.
-Learn [How to become a Contributor](https://docs.superalgos.org/contributing-to-superalgos.html).
+Learn [how to become a Contributor](https://docs.superalgos.org/contributing-to-superalgos.html).

 ## Contributors